Getting Involved

 Securing Future Work

-Making sure development projects have labor standards is a critical component to the wellbeing of our Union.
-We have a variety of Campaign for Jobs Actions focused about development projects, including attending city council meetings, helping get working family champions elected into office, and rallying in support of a local workforce!
+Making sure development projects have labor standards is a critical component to the well-being of our Union.
+We have a variety of Campaign for Jobs Actions focused on development projects, including attending city council meetings, helping get working family champions elected into office, and rallying in support of a local workforce!
 One such example of this took place on August 30th 2017, where 30 Sheet Metal Workers’ Local 104 members attended the annual “Meet Our San Mateo County Elected Representatives” held in Burlingame.
-The event was hosted by the San Mateo Building and Construction Trades Council, where our members met face to face with our elected school board, city, county, and state leaders.
-It was a great opportunity for Local 104 members to discuss items such as upcoming construction projects, work opportunities, Project Labor Agreements, apprenticeship programs, as well as local community concerns.
+The event was hosted by the San Mateo Building and Construction Trades Council, where our members met face-to-face with our elected school board, city, county, and state leaders.
+It was a great opportunity for Local 104 members to discuss items such as upcoming construction projects, work opportunities, Project Labor Agreements, apprenticeship programs, and local community concerns.

 Get Involved

-The Action Committee is an active group within the Union that is voluntary to participate on for those interested in helping go further beyond coming out to Actions.
-The Action Committee is responsible for driving the area’s focus on what cities we want to spend time improving, what projects we want to focus our efforts obtaining under a Project Labor Agreement, and are responsible for bringing election endorsements forward to Local 104’s Executive Board and ultimately onto the Membership.
+The Action Committee is an active group within the Union that is voluntary to participate in for those interested in helping go beyond just coming out to Actions.
+The Action Committee is responsible for driving the area’s focus on which cities we want to spend time improving, which projects we want to focus our efforts on obtaining under a Project Labor Agreement, and for bringing election endorsements forward to Local 104’s Executive Board and ultimately onto the Membership.

 Women’s Committee